Common Causes of Inequity

 No single dimension of education resource equity can unlock every student’s potential—but when dimensions are combined to meet students’ distinct needs, they are a strong foundation for unlocking better, more equitable experiences in school.

-Explore the Teaching Quality and Diversity dimension because the benefits of increasing instructional time and attention partially depend on the quality of the instructional practices that are used.
+Explore the Teaching Quality and Diversity dimension because the benefits of increasing instructional time and attention partially depend on the quality of the instructional practices used.